discrete_optimization.maximum_independent_set package

 Parameters:

-filename – file in the dimacs format
+filename – path to the input file using dimacs format

 Returns: a MisProblem instance